Accountability & Audit

 Risk Management Framework

-A list of principal risks, covering both strategic and operational risks as identified by our risk assessment process, is complied with reference to their residual risk impact and likelihood.
+A list of principal risks, covering both strategic and operational risks as identified by our risk assessment process, is complied with reference to their residual risk impact and likelihood (after taking into consideration mitigation measures and controls).
 Action plans are developed, and risk ownership is assigned for each principal risk.
 The risk owners coordinate the mitigation measures to ensure proper implementation of these action plans.
 They are also required to continuously monitor, evaluate, and report on risks for which they bear responsibility.
 Mitigation controls are subject to internal audit review and testing.

 Internal Control Framework

-Internal control system has been designed to monitor the Company's overall financial position, to safeguard its assets against major losses and misappropriation, to provide reasonable assurance against material fraud and error, and to efficiently monitor and correct non-compliance.
+Specifically, our internal control system monitors the Company's overall financial position and ensures it is accurately reflected in its financial and management reporting; safeguards its assets against major losses and misappropriation; provides reasonable assurance against material fraud and error; and efficiently identifies and corrects non-compliance.

-We have proper policies and procedures governing the activities of the Executive Committee, Board Members, executives and senior staff, such as delegation of authority, approval of annual and mid-year budgets for all capital, revenue, and expenditure items, etc.
+The Audit Committee is delegated to oversee the effectiveness of internal controls, while management is responsible for designing, implementing, and maintaining an effective internal control system with reference to the COSO principles.
+In particular, proper policies and procedures governing the activities of the Executive Committee, Board Members, executives and senior staff, such as delegation of authority, approval of annual and mid-year budgets for all capital, revenue, and expenditure items, etc., have been put in place.
+Management also continuously reviews, updates, and refines the internal control system to anticipate future challenges.

-The Audit Committee holds four meetings with the external auditor in the absence of management every year, thereby exceeding the requirements of the Corporate Governance Code.
+The Audit Committee meets quarterly to discuss internal audit issues with the Internal Auditor, as well as to discuss financial and internal control matters with the External Auditor.
+The Audit Committee holds four direct discussions with the External Auditor in the absence of management every year, thereby exceeding the requirements of the Corporate Governance Code.